gek169/Simple_ISA/README.md

 current 64k that the program counter is inside of.

 the first 64k is typically the fastest to access on the emulator since it is closest to the registers.

+Far memory loads and stores are now much easier with the farld and farst instructions and the indirect variants.

 ## Programming conventions established by hardware